mattmc3/zshrc.d/README.md

 ### Install for Oh-My-Zsh

-To install with [Oh-My-Zsh][omz], first clone the repo from an interactive Zsh session:
+To install with [Oh-My-Zsh][ohmyzsh], first clone the repo from an interactive Zsh session:

 ```zsh
 # make sure your $ZSH_CUSTOM is set